LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 - **`--instance-ids`**: Specifies the instance ID, which is `i-0553e2ea0492e1c73` in this case.
 - **`--query`**: Limits the output to the `PublicIpAddress` of the instance, providing the required IP address for SSH access.

-This IP address is crucial for connecting to the instance via SSH.
+This IP address is printed after

 ![Public IP Address](http://127.0.0.1/assets/lab2-7.png)

 ### 7. Connect to the Instance via SSH
 Now, we connect to the instance using the public IP address `16.171.151.20` via SSH.
-We use the previously generated `.pem` file to authenticate:
+We need to use the previously generated `.pem` file to authenticate:

 ```bash
 ssh -i 24188516-key.pem ubuntu@16.171.151.20